youngkar/github-workshop/README.md

 ## Part 3: Fork and clone this repository
 *Even though you can view this repository, you don't have permission to add content to it.
 In this part, one member of your team will create a copy of this repository that you can add content to.
-If you get stuck, check out [this article](https://help.github.com/articles/fork-a-repo/) or call for help.*
+If you get stuck, check out [this article](https://help.github.com/articles/fork-a-repo/) or feel free to ask for help.*

 - One member in your team: Fork this repository by clicking on the “Fork” button in the top right.